librarianrafia/cv/index.md

   - Studied Hindi at Landour Language School in Mussoorie, India (2/2006-4/2006).
   - MacArthur Scholar (2002-2005).

-`1999` __State University of New York at Buffalo, NY.__
+`1999` __State University of New York (SUNY) at Buffalo, NY.__
 - Bachelor of Arts in English Literature and American Studies.
 - Bachelor of Arts in Psychology.
   - Graduated Magna Cum Laude and with Departmental Honors (in all three majors).
   - Dean's List.
-  - Chosen as the Outstanding Graduate in the American Studies Department, State University of New York at Buffalo, NY, 1999.
+  - Chosen as the Outstanding Graduate in the American Studies Department, SUNY at Buffalo, NY, 1999.
   - Received a Dean’s medal, Chosen as the “Outstanding Graduate” in the American Studies Department, 1999.
   - Received ‘Disparate Major’ collegiate medal to recognize intellectual breadth in a course of study.